-The health care needs of residents were set out in their personal plans and support was provided to residents to experience the best possible health.
-Residents' were facilitated to attend appointments with health and social care professionals as required.
+The health-care needs of residents were suitably identified.
+Healthcare plans outlined supports provided to residents to experience the best possible health.
+Residents were facilitated to attend appointments with health and social care professionals as required.

 Regulation 7: Positive behavioural support